 Shop outside tourist districts

 Avoid restaurants, bars and souvenir shops around the French Quarter in Hanoi and Ho Chi Minh City.
 Get out of the area surrounding the main tourist attractions and you’ll find the best restaurants with authentic food and most importantly, local prices.
 You can also get all the colorful traditional clothes and the most memorable souvenirs, again at lower prices.
 The locals in these areas aren’t so used to tourists and you might get a few weird looks, but you can save a lot of money and have a far more authentic experience.
+Check out this article for some more tips on cheap shopping in Vietnam.

 Crossing the street is an art in Vietnam